These Classic Shortbread Cookies are rich, buttery, and made with just 5 simple ingredients. Perfect for the holidays or any time of year!

 - Be sure to flatten the cookies with either a cookie stamp, the bottom of a cup, or the tines of a fork before you bake them.
 It’s also best to coat whatever you use in some powdered sugar before you press down on the cookies so they don’t stick to it.

-- If you want to top these cookies with an icing that hardens, you can use the icing recipe from my cut-out sugar cookies.
+- If you want to top these cookies with an icing that hardens, you can use my easy sugar cookie icing.

 More Easy Cookie Recipes to Try!